-Following the public forum, no debate or decisions will be made at the meeting on issues raised during the forum unless related to items already on the agenda.
+Following the public forum no debate or decisions will be made at the meeting on issues raised during the forum unless related to items already on the agenda.
+(See the 2019 Guide to Standing Orders for suggestions of good practice in dealing with issues raised during a forum).